flerpan01/MCF10A-epigenome-PFOS/README.md

 + As PFOS has potentially [endocrine disrupting estrogen activity](https://doi.org/10.1111/j.1365-2605.2008.00870.x) and has been [linked to breast cancer](https://doi.org/10.1186/1476-069X-10-88), the hypothesis is to identify DM regions which overlap genes related to the phenotypes listed above.
 + DNA methylation levels were mapped with Enzymatic Methyl sequencing (EM-seq)

-**Aim** to elucidate methylation alteration induced by PFOS exposure, aka "methylome fingerprint"
+>**The Aim** was to elucidate methylation alteration induced by PFOS exposure, aka "methylome fingerprint"

-## Workflow
+## Analysis workflow

 ### File structure